 - Seismology: Monitoring shifts in the earth's crust

 - Military: Detecting chemical or biological agents

-NASA has filed for patent protection for the Dryden technology.
+NASA has filed for patent protection for the Armstrong technology.

 If you would like more information about this technology or about NASA's technology transfer program, please contact: